 Even as I type this, that inner twentysomething is crying out in shame, but she can shut up because it was WORTH IT!
 I basically decided to cut out the noise and be true to my state of mind.
 I desperately needed some time off, and the moment I got it with zero distractions (no friends, no family, no boyfriend, no coworkers, no obligations), I was packing it to the brim with things that would excite but exhaust my already exhausted self.
 I would have taken the time to myself if I was back home, so why would Maui be any different?
 What I came to realize is that this pace of travel would free me up to discover what the island had to offer on my own terms.
 I decided to ask myself, if I was living on Maui, what would I do?

 I ended up going on an impromptu snorkelling trip to Molokini where I observed parrotfish and a lazy monk seal, and was treated to whale after whale breaching the water around our boat (so many that even the crew had to stop to take it all in).
 I discovered how good the food scene is in Lahaina.
-I slowed down enough to actually read a book I had been waiting for a smidgen of time to read it (and willingness, if I’m being honest).
+I slowed down enough to actually read a book I had been saving for a day where I had the time (and willingness, if I’m being honest).
 I went to a luxurious Ka’anapali, lazed on the beach and watched the other beachgoers negotiate the pounding waves to the backdrop of Lana’i and Moloka’i.
 The 3 days I spent not worrying about the most EPIC EXPERIENCES ON MAUI were filled with things I would have done back home on a much-needed chill weekend.

 And you know what?
 I had a lot more fun than I expected!
 It was essentially a weekend that was defined by a saying that I first discovered through Eat, Pray, Love: dolce far niente.
 The sweetness of doing nothing.
 It’s an art I’m willing to practice more often.
-Especially in the heyday of “being busy,” this type of weekend was not only exactly what the doctor ordered, it was almost a source of pride.
+Especially in the heyday of “being busy,” this type of weekend was not only exactly what the doctor ordered, it was something to be proud of.
 Essentially, getting rid of the noise that FOMO can cause paved the way for experiences that were in tune with my mood, which allowed me to connect with Maui in a way I hadn’t expected.
 I did nothing of note and had a fabulous time doing it!

 After this experience, I’ll always take the time to slow down for a second (or two) and enjoy some time away from the constant stimuli of travelling.
 Sometimes the best way is to indulge in a little JOMO…